 If you’re viewing this, you’re probably thinking, “what is this?”
 The answer: it’s everything and it’s nothing.
 The alpha and the omega.
 The review and the anti-review.
 Actually, it’s just the review, THE review.
-The one review that matters to us: the review we will be using from now on.
-Brace yourself for change.
-It’s coming in HOT.
+Stating our opinion.

 We simply won’t write about something if it’s not worth writing about.
 If the sound is adequate, if the menus are functional but not amazing, literally no one cares.

 We also have a final breakdown section that looks a little something like this:

 The green will be for positive points, while red will be for negative.
 Pretty simple.

 Although you should really read the entire review, if you insist on skipping to the bottom, the score plus the final breakdown should give you an idea of how we felt in a super concise way.

 Without further ado, here are our scores and what they mean: